sharpbrowser/SharpBrowser/README.md

 Ctrl+Shift+Tab	| Switch to the previous tab
 Ctrl+F		| Open search bar (Enter to find next, Esc to close)

+## System requirements

+- You need [VC++ 2015 Runtime](https://www.microsoft.com/en-in/download/details.aspx?id=48145) 32-bit and 64-bit versions

+- You need .NET Framework 4.6.

+- You need to install the version of VC++ Runtime that CEFSharp needs.
+Since we are using CefSharp 79, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions

 ## Code

-- SharpBrowser uses CefSharp 75, NET Framework 4.6
+- SharpBrowser uses CefSharp 79 and is built on NET Framework 4.6
+- SharpBrowser supports AnyCPU as well as x86/x64 specific builds
 - `MainForm.cs` - main web browser UI and related functionality
 - `Handlers` - various handlers that we have registered with CefSharp that enable deeper integration between us and CefSharp
 - `Data/JSON.cs` - fast JSON serializer/deserializer